zmike/zmike.github.io/_posts/2020-07-02-UBO-sighting.md

 ```
 But wait!
 Perhaps some avid reader is now considering how many load operations are potentially being added by this method if the original instruction was intended to load an entire `vec4`.
 Surely some optimizing can be done here?

 One of the great parts about `ntv` is that there's not much need to optimize anything in advance here.
 Getting things working is usually "good enough", and the reason for that is once again `NIR`.
-While it's true that loading a `vec4` member of a UBO from this code does generate four `load_ubo` instructions, these instructions will get automatically optimized back to a single load by a `nir_lower_io` pass by the underlying driver, which means spending any effort pre-optimizing here is wasted time.
+While it's true that loading a `vec4` member of a UBO from this code does generate four `load_ubo` instructions, these instructions will get automatically optimized back to a single `load_ubo` by a `nir_lower_io` pass triggered from the underlying Vulkan driver, which means spending any effort pre-optimizing here is wasted time.

+## Moving on
+ARB_uniform_buffer_object is done now, so look forward to new topics again.